wisejw/DGCPL/README.md

 <img src="https://img.shields.io/badge/nltk-v3.8.1-blue">
 </p>

 <img src="./DGCPL.png" style="zoom: 67%;" />

 </div>

-In this paper, we introduce **DGCPL** (Dual Graph Distillation for Concept Prerequisite Relation Learning), a novel deep learning model that effectively predicts concept prerequisite relations by leveraging both knowledge and learning behavior perspectives.
+In this paper, we introduce **DGCPL** (**D**ual **G**raph Distillation for **C**oncept **P**rerequisite Relation **L**earning), a novel deep learning model that effectively predicts concept prerequisite relations by leveraging both knowledge and learning behavior perspectives.
 As illustrated in Figure, DGCPL constructs a dual graph structure to capture high-order knowledge and learner behavior features through the Concept-Resource Hypergraph and Learning Behavior Graph, respectively.
 By using a gated knowledge distillation mechanism, DGCPL fuses these features to obtain comprehensive concept embeddings for accurate prediction of prerequisite relations.

-## Installation
+## 🛠 Installation

 Ensure you have Python 3.7+ and the required dependencies installed.